LABORA-INF-UFG/Proto6G-Install/README.md

 * run xfrm policy flush: ``ip xfrm policy flush``
 * [Restart the N3IWF](https://github.com/LABORA-INF-UFG/Proto6G-Install#start-n3iwf)

 ### UE-non3GPP
 #### Conflict on the GRETUN and IPSEC Interfaces
-When running UE-non3GPP two network interfaces are created (gretunX and ipsecX).
+When running UE-non3GPP two network interfaces are created (**gretun** and **ipsec**).
 When terminating UE-non3GPP, in theory these interfaces should be removed, however in some cases they remain active.
 In these situations, it is necessary to remove the interfaces created so as not to generate a network conflict in the case of a new execution of the UE-non3GPP code on the machine.
 To remove the interfaces, just run the commands below:
 ```
 sudo ip link del ipsec0
 sudo ip link del gretun1
 ```

+### 5GC
+#### Conflict in the execution of network functions
+The 5GC network functions are initialized through a .sh.
+If, eventually, the connection with the terminal that initialized the .sh is closed improperly, the functions will continue running as loose processes on the execution stack.
+When trying to initialize the 5GC again, errors related to connection ports that are already in use will be triggered.
+To solve the problem, just run `` ./force_kill.sh ``, is located in the same directory as the ``run.sh`` script.
+When executing  `` ./force_kill.sh `` all active processes related to the execution of the 5GC functions will be terminated and a new execution can be performed.